BRYN MAWR TRUST Co Sells 5,434 Shares of U.S. Bancorp (NYSE:USB)

-BRYN MAWR TRUST Co lowered its stake in shares of U.S. Bancorp (NYSE:USB – Get Rating) by 14.7% during the 4th quarter, according to the company in its most recent filing with the SEC.
-The fund owned 31,635 shares of the financial services provider’s stock after selling 5,434 shares during the quarter.
-BRYN MAWR TRUST Co’s holdings in U.S. Bancorp were worth $1,380,000 at the end of the most recent quarter.
+BRYN MAWR TRUST Co lowered its position in U.S. Bancorp (NYSE:USB – Get Rating) by 14.7% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 31,635 shares of the financial services provider’s stock after selling 5,434 shares during the period.
+BRYN MAWR TRUST Co’s holdings in U.S. Bancorp were worth $1,380,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently bought and sold shares of USB.
-ING Groep NV boosted its stake in U.S. Bancorp by 8.5% during the fourth quarter.
-ING Groep NV now owns 230,481 shares of the financial services provider’s stock worth $10,051,000 after buying an additional 17,980 shares during the period.
-Quadrant Capital Group LLC boosted its stake in shares of U.S. Bancorp by 3.9% during the 4th quarter.
-Quadrant Capital Group LLC now owns 18,163 shares of the financial services provider’s stock worth $792,000 after purchasing an additional 682 shares during the period.
-Creative Planning grew its holdings in U.S. Bancorp by 0.6% during the 4th quarter.
-Creative Planning now owns 520,628 shares of the financial services provider’s stock valued at $22,705,000 after purchasing an additional 2,961 shares during the last quarter.
-Morningstar Investment Services LLC raised its position in U.S. Bancorp by 1.7% in the 4th quarter.
-Morningstar Investment Services LLC now owns 51,888 shares of the financial services provider’s stock worth $2,368,000 after purchasing an additional 861 shares during the period.
-Finally, Morningstar Investment Management LLC bought a new stake in U.S. Bancorp in the fourth quarter worth about $319,000.
-Hedge funds and other institutional investors own 71.83% of the company’s stock.
+Several other large investors have also recently modified their holdings of USB.
+Vanguard Group Inc. increased its position in shares of U.S. Bancorp by 1.3% during the third quarter.
+Vanguard Group Inc. now owns 115,121,643 shares of the financial services provider’s stock worth $4,641,705,000 after purchasing an additional 1,441,430 shares in the last quarter.
+State Street Corp grew its stake in U.S. Bancorp by 0.4% during the 3rd quarter.
+State Street Corp now owns 58,898,088 shares of the financial services provider’s stock worth $2,402,820,000 after buying an additional 210,054 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in U.S. Bancorp by 7.9% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 22,052,957 shares of the financial services provider’s stock valued at $1,172,115,000 after buying an additional 1,622,711 shares in the last quarter.
+Northern Trust Corp raised its stake in U.S. Bancorp by 1.7% in the first quarter.
+Northern Trust Corp now owns 17,793,541 shares of the financial services provider’s stock valued at $945,727,000 after buying an additional 303,443 shares during the last quarter.
+Finally, Franklin Resources Inc. boosted its holdings in U.S. Bancorp by 3.6% in the fourth quarter.
+Franklin Resources Inc. now owns 10,869,918 shares of the financial services provider’s stock worth $474,037,000 after acquiring an additional 380,129 shares in the last quarter.
+Institutional investors own 71.83% of the company’s stock.

 U.S. Bancorp Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, April 17th.
-Stockholders of record on Friday, March 31st were paid a dividend of $0.48 per share.
-The ex-dividend date was Thursday, March 30th.
-This represents a $1.92 annualized dividend and a dividend yield of 6.26%.
-U.S. Bancorp’s payout ratio is currently 51.06%.
+The business also recently declared a quarterly dividend, which was paid on Monday, April 17th.
+Investors of record on Friday, March 31st were issued a $0.48 dividend.
+This represents a $1.92 annualized dividend and a yield of 6.26%.
+The ex-dividend date of this dividend was Thursday, March 30th.
+U.S. Bancorp’s payout ratio is presently 51.06%.

 U.S. Bancorp Company Profile